njhazelh/WirelessNetworking/ps1/part2/README.md

 distance, so only one dBm value per marking was put in the Excel file.

-Variances between signal strength in individual csv's and the LoS data can likely be chalked up to interference of some kind -- about an hour passed between when I made the two sets of observations, people having entered the house and turned on electronics in the meantime, which accounts for the (rather uniformly-) lower dBm values in the data used for the histograms.
+Variances between signal strength in individual csv's and the LoS data can likely be chalked up to interference of some kind -- several hours passe between when I made the two sets of observations, people having entered the house and turned on electronics in the meantime, which accounts for the (rather uniformly-) lower dBm values in the data used for the histograms.